technology-toolbox/website/content/blog/jjameson/2011/03/09/windows-7-sp1-ssd-rebuild-and-maxpatchcachesize-0.md

 ---
-title: "Windows 7 SP1/SSD Rebuild (and MaxPatchCacheSize = 0)"
+title: Windows 7 SP1/SSD Rebuild (and MaxPatchCacheSize = 0)
 date: 2011-03-09T08:34:00-07:00
 excerpt:
-  "I spent a few hours last night (and another hour this morning) rebuilding my Windows 7 desktop that I use as my primary workstation (WOLVERINE).
+  I spent a few hours last night (and another hour this morning) rebuilding my Windows 7 desktop that I use as my primary workstation (WOLVERINE).
-   In case you haven't heard, Service Pack 1 for Windows 7 and Windows Server 2008 R2 was released a few weeks..."
+   In case you haven't heard, Service Pack 1 for Windows 7 and Windows Server 2008 R2 was released a few weeks...
 aliases:
   [
     "/blog/jjameson/archive/2011/03/08/windows-7-sp1-ssd-rebuild-and-maxpatchcachesize-0.aspx",